smicklas/smicklas.github.io/_posts/2019-11-08-auroracast.md

 It is built with HTML, CSS, and Javascript.
 The repository can be found <a href="https://github.com/smicklas/AuroraReact">here</a>.

-As a excercise later on, I wanted to create an alternate layout for the information:
+As a exercise later on, I wanted to create an alternate layout for the information:

 <img src="/assets/images/aurorareact_1.png" alt="AuroraCast screenshot"/>
 <img src="/assets/images/aurorareact_2.png" alt="AuroraCast screenshot"/>